leo-r-jia/Cotiss-Anon_Feedback/README.md

 Once the HTML page was viewable from the EC2 instance via a browser, an Amazon Machine Image was created from the virtual machine.
 This was then put into an auto scaling group so that one virtual machine always exists.
 There were a minimum of 1 virtual machine running at all times, a maximum of 2, and 2 running at a single time preferred, and each one in a different availability zone.
 An Elastic Load Balancer was put in front of the virtual machines to load balance between two availability zones.
 This modelled an active/active multi-region architecture.

-## Domain Registration
+### Domain Registration

 Once, auto scaling was set up, a domain (www.cotiss-anon-feedback.com) was registered using Route53.
-Certificates were created using AWS Certificate Manager for domains cotiss-anon-feedback.com and www.cotiss-anon-feedback.com.
+Certificates were created using AWS Certificate Manager for domains `cotiss-anon-feedback.com` and `www.cotiss-anon-feedback.com`.
 All traffic to the domain was redirected to the Load Balancer, which would balance inbound traffic to the two instances.

+## Second Iteration

+### External Data